University of Maryland

 His work there included the development of living-learning communities and establishing a threat-assessment team, among other accomplishments.

 In 2000, he became associate dean for student life at Rhode Island College before becoming dean of students.
 As dean, he oversaw judicial affairs, student activities, veterans' affairs, health education and Greek life and served on multiple university committees.
+In 2014, he was appointed interim Vice President for Student Affairs responsible for the college's entire student life program.

 Kane holds a Master of Science in counseling and student personnel services from Kansas State University and a doctorate in higher education from the University of Maryland.